ArmaOverthrow/Overthrow/README.md

 * Buy and sell just about in any-game item/vehicle/weapon for currency at local shops and gun dealers
 * Capture towns and military objectives one by one
 * Dynamic economy/Regional pricing/Trade
 * Buy, sell and lease real estate with prices affected by regional politics
 * Fast travel to any owned real estate or camp
 * Manipulate the markets with guns or piles of cash
 * Recruit and arm civilians
 * Recruit civilians simply just to loot for you
 * Designed to work in both single player and multiplayer

-# Coming Features
-* Recruit and command entire squads
-* Player-based economy/production
-* Mid and end-game mechanics

 # Required DLC
 * APEX